Serving

 Most

 This recipe has a lot of steps, but it's really rather easy.
-Several operations can be done concurrently, and all but the very last steps can be done even a day ahead - well actually it all can because it reheats well.
-It's a little too light to be a main dish but does fine with rice and another dish or two.
+Several operations can be done concurrently, and it can be done a day ahead, it reheats well.

 1-1/4